ThomasOttosson/car-gamethomas/README.md

 ## Bugs

+* Potential bug: Code Institute's python validator software shows plenty of white space errors which i can't figure out since the indentation and the software is working currently.

 ## Deployment

 * The deployment was made through github and Heroku.
 The step by step process where the following on github: Settings --> Pages --> Source --> Deploy from a branch --> Main --> /(root) --> Save.